China–Israel relations: Relations in the 21st century

 Prime Minister Benjamin Netanyahu visited China in May 2013 and five agreements were signed during his visit.
-The G2G (Government to Government) mechanism was established and five task forces were set up in high tech, environmental protection, energy, agriculture and financing.
+A government-to-government mechanism was established and five task forces were set up in high tech, environmental protection, energy, agriculture and financing.
 Netanyahu visited China again in 2017 amid celebrations taking place to commemorate 25 years of ties between the two countries.

 During the 2014 Israel–Gaza conflict, it was reported that Israel was winning the public opinion battle in China with most Chinese social media users siding with Israel.